Published on Tuesday, April 28, 2026 | Updated on Friday, May 15, 2026

 - Key points:

-- The probability of a moderate event is close to 80%, while a strong event reaches 50% and a very strong one 25%.
+- The probability of at least a moderate event is close to 80%, while the probability of at least a strong event reaches 50%, and that of a very strong event reaches 25%.
 The most exposed regions would be the Caribbean, Andean, and Pacific regions.

 - If it materializes, the agricultural sector would face lower yields, along with reduced availability of water and pasture.
 This would affect crops such as fique, cassava, palm, and barley, as well as milk production, reducing food supply and generating inflationary pressures.